 How Does the Process Work?

-Then I apply the conditioner by squeezing a bit of the vinegar mixture throughout my scalp using the no-leak bottle.
-I use my hands to gently massage it in and distribute the liquid throughout the ends of my hair.
-Please Note: Try tipping your head back during this as to be careful not to get the vinegar in your eyes.
-Then I let the vinegar solution soak on my head while I shower.
-At the end of my shower I rinse the vinegar solution out.
-I comb, brush and style my hair as normal.
+Use your hands to gently massage the liquid in and distribute the liquid throughout the ends of the hair.
+Please Note: Try tipping your head back during the conditioner process, as to be careful not to get the vinegar in your eyes.

 What Are the Results?